 PharmacyChecker staff monitor compliance utilizing various audit techniques, such as mystery shopping, remote monitoring of websites, as well as inspections performed by PharmacyChecker personnel.13

 Accredited pharmacies found to be out-of-compliance are subject to penalties and required to submit and enact plans of corrections.
-Failure to do so results in termination from the program.
+Failure to do so results in revocation of PharmacyChecker accreditation.

 C. Verification Program Accreditation Standards